The Conversion of Saul, 1-22

 ‘As you read the Book of Acts, you will see parallels between the ministries of Peter and Paul.
 Both healed cripples.
 Both were arrested and put into jail and were miraculously delivered.
 Both were treated like gods (Acts 10:25–26; 14:8–18), and both gave a bold witness before the authorities.
 Both had to confront false prophets (Acts 8:9–24; 13:6–12).
 No one reading the Book of Acts could end up saying, “I am for Paul!” or “I am for Peter!”
 (1 Cor.
 1:12) “But it is the same God which worketh all in all” (1 Cor.
 12:6).’
 (Wiersbe)

-“Get up and take care of your mat”– ‘This was really power!
+‘This was really power!
 Some of us for years have been saying, “Arise and make your bed,” to our teenagers with no result!’
 (Charles Swindoll)

 ‘Interestingly, these successes were essentially duplicates of miracles Jesus had performed.
 The healing of Aeneas’ paralysis was similar to that of the paralytic at Bethesda to whom the Savior said, “Get up!
 Pick up your mat and walk” (John 5:8).
 Regarding Dorcas’ healing, Peter may have learned the procedure from Jesus’ raising of Jairus’ daughter as recorded in Mark 5 because when Peter arrived the people were making a commotion, just as others had done in Jairus’ home.
 The apostle shut them all out of the room, just as Christ had done, and then said, “Talitha kumi” (“Tabitha, get up”), which if you change one letter is the duplicate of Christ’s words, “Talitha kumi“—”Little girl, get up” (Mark 5:41).’
 (R. Kent Hughes)

-All – The expression is obviously being used hyperbolically.
+All…turned to the Lord – The expression is obviously being used hyperbolically.

 Sharon – the coastal plain extending from Lydda up towards Mount Carmel.